Forensic

 For weather-related cases, we employee several meteorologists qualified to perform meteorological reviews.
 All of our meteorologists have obtained their Certified Consulting Meteorologist (CCM) designation from the American Meteorological Society or work under the direct supervision of a CCM.
 Meteorologists that have obtained a CCM must pass a rigorous examination process exhibiting a high degree of technical proficiency and moral character.

-Regardless of discipline, our experienced meteorologists have provided expert testimony in cases involving slip and falls, extreme winds, hail, etc. Our clients include insurance companies, attorneys, property owners, and more.
+Regardless of discipline, our experienced meteorologists have provided expert testimony in cases involving extreme winds, hail, heavy rain and flooding, roof collapses, slip and falls, snow and ice, vehicle accidents, criminal cases, etc. Our clients include insurance companies, attorneys, property owners, and more.

 Meteorological services include

-• Detailed meteorological analyses of weather events (hail, tornadoes, thunderstorm winds, etc.)
+• Detailed meteorological analyses of weather events (hail, tornadoes, thunderstorm winds, tropical systems, etc.)

 • Precipitation and temperature time history reviews